 The longer hiking trails at the Island generally begin on the mesa top and descend via switchbacks to the White Rim bench.
 A few trails continue down to one of the rivers.
-Most are considered strenuous, with an elevation change of 1,000-2,000 feet, and require negotiating steep slopes of loose rock as well as sections of deep sand.
+All are considered strenuous, with an elevation change of 1,000-2,000 feet, and require negotiating steep slopes of loose rock as well as sections of deep sand.
 Water is scarce in most areas.
 Trails are marked with cairns (small rock piles).

 Length: 21.6 mi/34.7 km round-trip to the Colorado River

 Start: Lathrop Trailhead

 After crossing grasslands on the mesa top, this trail descends via steep switchbacks to a boulder-strewn wash that leads to the White Rim Road.
 Hikers can then follow the spur road down into Lathrop Canyon.
 Total elevation change of 2,000 ft.
 Three at-large camping permits are available.
 Groups may encounter significant traffic on the roads as well as near the river.

 Length: 10.8 mi/17.4 km round-trip

 A few miles of hiking on the mesa top leads to a steep descent down a cliff face to a bench where the trail divides.
 One fork continues along Murphy Hogback, a slim mesa with great views of the White Rim Formation and the surrounding canyons.
 At Murphy camp, hikers follow the White Rim Road south for about a mile, then follow a rock-strewn wash back up onto the hogback.
 At-large backpacking only.
 No water.